Should I Install a Water Leak Detection System?

 Common Types of Leak Detection Systems and Devices

-There are two categories of leak detection systems/devices:
+There are two categories of leak detection systems and devices:

-1) Devices that detect free-standing water on horizontal surfaces
+1. Devices that detect standing water on horizontal surfaces

 These are the most basic and least expensive types of leak detection devices.
-Think of them as like a smoke detector - except they instead detect puddles of water on your floor.
+Think of them like smoke detectors, except they detect puddles of water on your floor instead of smoke.

 A leak detector can catch leaks before it is too late